 Like most Coleman products, their air mattress rates highly.
 Almost all of the reviewers praised its firm sturdiness.
 It can hold a lot of weight and provides a stable night’s sleep.
 Some people did mention that what Coleman passes off as a queen-size is actually a double, while the double is a single.

-- Built-In Pillow: This blow up bed features a unique 3-inch built-in raised pillow for improved head and neck support and...
+- Built-In Pillow: This air mattress with built in pump features a unique 3-inch built-in raised pillow for improved head...

 Last on our list is the Active Era Premium Air Mattress.
 Active Era is a new company based in London, England.
 They started in 2016 with the goal towards helping people live active lifestyles, comfortably.
 They make tents, sleeping bags, outdoor clothing, and air mattresses, among other things.